House of Baukjen is one of the highest scoring Fashion B Corps globally.

 We’re also delighted to have been the highest scoring B Corp in Fashion in the United Kingdom at the time of our certification, which is a true testament of our efforts to be ethical and eco-friendly in an industry which has been troubled in these areas for so long.

-Our score is something we are incredibly proud of as a relatively small team working every day to better the future of the world.
+Our score is something we are incredibly proud of, working every day to better the future of the world.

 The Governance Impact Area evaluates a company's overall mission, engagement around its social and environmental impact, ethics, and transparency.
 This section also evaluates the ability of a company to protect their mission and formally consider stakeholders in decision making through their corporate structure or corporate governing documents.

-We’re proud to have a standout score in Governance, being in the top 5% of all B Corps in 2021 in this impact area!
+In 2021, we were awarded a standout score in Governance, being in the top 5% of all B Corps in at that time, achieving us a 'Best for the World’ in this impact area.

-We are proud to be a Living Wage employer, whether inside or outside of London, where our Head Office is based.
-Additionally, our business has a third-party Employee Assistance program available to all employees which is run in a completely confidential manner so that each person can confidently receive help and advice whenever they need it.
+We are proud to be a Living Wage employer, paying at least the voluntary Real Living Wage benchmark, not the UK legal minimum wage.
+Additionally, our business has a third-party Employee Assistance program available to all employees that is run in a completely confidential manner for practical advice and wellbeing support.

 Our Community score is linked to the work we do to vet suppliers and ensure an ethical supply chain, namely through site visits, auditing and having all of our factories sign our strict Code of Conduct.

-The Environment Impact Area evaluates a company's overall environmental management practices as well as its impact on the air, climate, water, land, and biodiversity.
-This includes the direct impact of a company's operations and, when applicable, its supply chain and distribution channels.
-This section also recognizes companies with environmentally innovative production processes and those that sell products or services that have a positive environmental impact.
+The Environment Impact Area evaluates a company’s environmental management practices and its impacts on air, climate, water, land and biodiversity.
+This includes the direct impact of operations and, where applicable, supply chain and distribution impacts.

-At House of Baukjen we’ve all been putting an incredible amount of effort into lowering the environmental impact of our garments and our operations.
-We’ve been continuously reducing the average carbon and water footprints of our garments, have significantly shortened our supply chain, and are also working with suppliers to reduce the amount of chemicals used in production.
-We report on our progress over on our Impact Report page which is updated quarterly.
+At House of Baukjen we put an incredible amount of effort into lowering the environmental impact of our garments and our operations.
+We continuously aim to reduce the average carbon and water footprints of our garments, and have significantly shortened our supply chain, while working with suppliers to reduce the amount of chemicals used in production.
+Through this work, we received recognition for the B Corp assessment areas of ‘Environmentally Innovative Wholesale Process’, ‘Resource Conservation’ and ‘Toxin Reduction / Remediation’.

 We’re proud to have been recognised by the United Nations as a Climate Action Award Winner.